ShaohuaDong2021/DPLNet/README.md

 </table>

 ## Acknowledgement
-This repo is partly based on our previous open-source release from [EGFNet](https://github.com/ShaohuaDong2021/EGFNet).
+This repository is partially based on our previous open-source release [EGFNet](https://github.com/ShaohuaDong2021/EGFNet).

 ## Citation
 ⭐ If you find this repository useful, please consider giving it a star and citing it: